• Skip to primary navigation

 • Line a couple of baking sheets with parchment paper.
 Set them aside.

-• Make chai spice mix.
+• Make chai spice mix and prep chocolate.
 Combine the chai spices in a small bowl and chop the chocolate.
 Set these aside, too.

 • Make batter.
 In a large mixing bowl, mix the flour and baking soda with the chai spices and salt.